IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 #### Update relevant Timer 2 registers
 **Important!**

 Switching into (or back from) asynchronous mode affects five other registers in the Timer/Counter 2 peripheral.
+These registers, in turn, can alter the behavior of the timer interrupt.

-Plan to re-write the Counter, two Control registers and two Compare registers after the change.
-Writing zeros will serve the purpose.
-The example goes ahead and selects a prescaler value in Control Register B at this point.
+Plan to re-write the Counter, two Control registers and two Compare registers after the change, assigning them values suiting your application.
+The applicable values in the example are all zero, except for Control Register B which receives a prescaler selection code at this point.

 ```
   TCNT2 = 0;		// start count at zero